 This type of protagonist is compelling because they show us that, despite our human failings, we’re all capable and worthy of being loved.
 Of solving the mystery and receiving a due reward.

-But as much as we might love them, writing a good one can be tricky — you want to reside as close to the line as possible without tripping over to the wrong side.
+But as much as we might love them, writing a good one can be tricky.
+You want to reside as close to the line as possible without tripping over to the wrong side.

 A sympathetic anti-hero can evolve out of an everyday screw-up.
 These kids just spent too long on the wrong side of the tracks, didn’t fit in at school, or can’t catch a break.
 They don’t tend to exhibit the personal qualities we would typically expect of a righteous or heroic individual, but they do, regardless, fight for the forces of good.

 In the comics world, John Constantine of Hellblazer is a reluctant anti-hero.
-Hard-smoking, hard-drinking, he’s constantly haunted by his past and never enthusiastic about his quest to rid the world of evil.
-But he does so regardless, and as we watch him smoke and swear and be thoroughly caustic to friend and foe alike, we find ourselves rooting for him anyway.
+Hard-smoking and hard-drinking, he’s constantly haunted by his past and never enthusiastic about his quest to rid the world of evil.
+Yet he does so regardless, and as we watch him smoke and swear and be thoroughly caustic to friend and foe alike, we find ourselves rooting for him anyway.

 Anti-heroes can also be rebels on a quest to dispense justice, always willing to take the law into their own hands.
 These vigilantes occupy a no-mans-land between good and bad.
 Take Batman, for example, a character who has sworn to protect his city from crime but often finds himself using criminal means to eliminate the bad guys.
 Stretch this to the limit and you have borderline psychotic ex-lawman Frank Castle, aka.
 The Punisher – an avenger who shows zero mercy to crime lords and petty gangsters alike.

 Robin Hood is a classical anti-hero, stealing from the rich (which is bad) to give to the poor (which is good).
-His undoubtedly criminal, not to mention politically motivated, acts force us to admit he should be locked up, but he’s doing what he does for noble reasons, his character longing for revolution in the face of tyranny, and that’s why the story has lasted for centuries.
+His undoubtedly criminal (not to mention politically motivated) acts force us to admit he should be locked up.
+But he does what he does for noble reasons, his character longing for revolution in the face of tyranny, and that’s why the story has lasted for centuries.